svgmap/svgMapLv0.1/README.md

 # SvgMapLv0.1

+The SVGMap implementation in this repository has been retired; SVGMap.js has been updated to SVGMap0.2 (Modular SVGMap.js), which has been refactored as an ECMA Script Module and is maintained in another repository.

 SVGMap is a web mapping framework based on SVG.
 It has decentralized mapping capabilities that conventional mapping frameworks do not have, as well as an advanced tiling mechanism that goes beyond ordinary vector tiles, making it possible to implement large-scale WebGIS.

 The standardization activities are being undertaken at W3C.